-- (a) of an advertising device, means the area, measured around the perimeter of the advertising device wholly containing all collective features of the advertising device, inclusive of any words, logos, branding, images, colours, decorative lines, stripes, borders and architectural trims that immediately surround and form part of the advertising device; - (b) of an advertising device, includes the external painting of a building if- - (i) the external painting includes the use of colours in patterns, symbols, messages or the like for business branding purposes; or - (ii) the external painting consists of signs which promote the business conducted from the building or a product, event or activity undertaken at the building; or - (iii) the external painting conveys information, instructions or directions relevant to a business activity conducted from the building; but - (c) of an advertising device, subject to paragraph (b), does not include- - (i) the external painting of a building with a single colour or multiple colours or paint trims where the colour or paint trim forms part of the architectural treatment of the building and does not constitute corporate branding, but notwithstanding this, natural colours consistent with the Noosa landscape are preferred and encouraged, and bold colours such as reds, blues and yellows are not encouraged, and are not consistent with the Noosa look and feel; or sporting field fence sign means any advertising device painted or otherwise attached to the inside of a fence around a sporting field.
+- (a) of an advertising device, means the area, measured around the perimeter of the advertising device wholly containing all collective features of the advertising device, inclusive of any words, logos, branding, images, colours, decorative lines, stripes, borders and architectural trims that immediately surround and form part of the advertising device; - (b) of an advertising device, includes the external painting of a building if- - (i) the external painting includes the use of colours in patterns, symbols, messages or the like for business branding purposes; or - (ii) the external painting consists of signs which promote the business conducted from the building or a product, event or activity undertaken at the building; or - (iii) the external painting conveys information, instructions or directions relevant to a business activity conducted from the building; but - (c) of an advertising device, subject to paragraph (b), does not include- - (i) the external painting of a building with a single colour or multiple colours or paint trims where the colour or paint trim forms part of the architectural treatment of the building and does not constitute corporate branding, but notwithstanding this, natural colours consistent with the Noosa landscape are preferred and encouraged, and bold colours such as reds, blues and yellows are not encouraged, and are not consistent with the Noosa look and feel; or - (ii) safety, warning or wayfinding signs, where not part of a corporate logo.

+sporting field fence sign means any advertising device painted or otherwise attached to the inside of a fence around a sporting field.